Financing Insurance Workplace Legal issues Name choice Name change Driver’s license Birth certificate Passport Marriage Will Other documents

 Trans-Health is a volunteer-run website providing information on health and fitness for trans people.
 They cover several topics that do not get a lot of coverage, including fitness and training, aging, disability, and access to health services.
 All topics are written for a very inclusive and diverse audience.

-Other great sitesFrom Within (tsroadmap.com/early/from-within/index.htm)
+Less active and archived sitesFrom Within (tsroadmap.com/early/from-within/index.htm)

 Though it hasn't been updated in several years, this British support group has a nice selection of publications available at their site:- Transsexualism: A Primer